The Mysterious Rider (1938 film): Plot

 Meanwhile, Jack meets with Cap Folsom (Monte Blue), the leader of the cattle rustlers and Jack's former boss.
 Cap is also the man who murdered Ben's partner and framed him for the crime.
 Jack complains about the timing of the recent raid, but Folsom dismisses him, saying he can never turn his back on his outlaw past.
 At the ranch, Ben is tasked with working with the dogs on the ranch, and soon he uses his position to guard the cattle.
 One afternoon, Ben meets his daughter on the range and they talk about her future.
 Concerned that she may end up with a lout like Jack, he tells her that she will need to decide between Jack and Wils.
 Soon after, Ben is alerted by his barking dogs to rustlers in the area, and dressed in black as Pecos Bill, he rides after them.
 The rustlers recognize the approaching outlaw and take cover.
 During the ensuing gunfight, Wils arrives with his trustworthy men, sees Pecos Bill, and chases after him instead of the rustlers.

 Back at the ranch, Wils attempts to capture Ben, but is thwarted by a well-placed knife throw by Frosty.
-Knowing that Wils is on the right side of the law, Ben reveals his true identity and the truth behind how he lost his ranch—that he left his foreman William Bellounds to look after things, but he stole the ranch for himself, and now is rustling his own cattle for profit.
+Knowing that Wils is on the right side of the law, Ben reveals his true identity and the truth behind how he lost his ranch—that he left his foremanm William Bellounds to look after things, but he stole the ranch for himself, and now is rustling his own cattle for profit.
 Convinced he is on the level, Wils pledges to help Ben.
 When the other ranchers get together to search for the rustlers, Ben dresses up in black like Pecos Bill, draws their attention, and leads them to the rustlers' hideout.
 The plan backfires when the ranchers discover that Wils helped Pecos Bill to escape.
 Just as the mob prepares to lynch Wils, Pecos Bill rides in to the rescue.